Yauli province

-The Yauli Province is one of the nine provinces in Peru that form the Junín Region.
-It is bordered to the north by the Pasco Region and the Junín Province, to the east by the Tarma Province, to the south by the Jauja Province and to the west by the Lima Region.
+Yauli is one of the nine provinces in Peru that form the Junín Region.
+It is bordered to the north by the Pasco Region and the province of Junín, to the east by the province of Tarma, to the south by the province of Jauja and to the west by the Lima Region.
 The population of the province was estimated at 66,093 inhabitants in 2002.
-The capital of the Yauli Province is La Oroya.
+The capital of the province is La Oroya.

 Geography

 The Paryaqaqa and Puwaq Hanka mountain ranges traverse the province.
 Some of the highest mountains of the province are listed below: